kree-dotcom/isomorph/README.md

 Begin by cloning the repo,
 Then run "yarn install" in the main directory to install all required packages connect your API endpoints and privatekey using the .env file.
 See sample_env for details.
-If you swap to a different network you will need to update the static addresses listed in contracts/vault.sol lines 63-90.
+If you swap to a different network you will need to update the static addresses that the Vaults rely on for Lyra, Synthetix and Velodrome.
 Then run "npx hardhat test" to run all tests.
 All tests should pass, occasionally the API will time out due to some of the tests taking a while to process, if this happens run again.